Adah Almutairi

-Adah Almutairi (غادة المطيري; born November 1, 1976) is a Saudi American scientist and professor at University of California, San Diego (UCSD).
+Adah Almutairi (غادة المطيري; born November 1, 1976) is a scientist and was an associate professor at the University of California, San Diego (UCSD).
 Her work focuses on nanomedicine, nanotechnology, chemistry and polymer science.
-Forbes has described her as one top ten most influential female engineers in the world.

 Early life and education

 Almutairi was born on November 1, 1976, in Portland, Oregon, United States to Saudi parents.
-Prof. Almutairi lived in Jeddah, on the coast of the Red Sea of Saudi Arabia for 9 years before moving to Los Angeles in 1996 to begin her higher education.
-She graduated from Occidental College with a bachelor's degree in Chemistry in 2000.

 Academic career

 She obtained her Ph.D. in materials chemistry from University of California, Riverside, with a focus on electron delocalization and molecular structure in 2005.
-She completed her Postdoctoral Studies in Chemistry and Chemical Engineering at the University of California, Berkeley, from 2005 to 2008.
-At Berkeley Almutairi worked with Jean Fréchet where she developed several nanoprobes for in vivo molecular imaging.
-She joined the University of California, San Diego in 2008, and has been there ever since, as the director of excellence in Nanomedicine.
+She completed her postdoctoral studies in chemistry and chemical engineering at the University of California, Berkeley, from 2005 to 2008.
+At Berkeley, Almutairi worked with Jean Fréchet where she developed several nanoprobes for in vivo molecular imaging.
+She joined the University of California, San Diego in 2008 and left in 2022.
+Almutairi is currently a Board of Trustees Member with the Future Investment Initiative.

-Her academic contributions throughout her career to Pharmaceutical Sciences are listed below: